- Published

 From Technical Insight to Implementation

 These guides focus on identifying and explaining technical constraints.
-The work of resolving them happens through changes to code, content structure, and delivery, which is why most fixes live in Optimization and Development.
+The work of resolving them happens through changes to code, content structure, delivery, accessibility, security, and operational setup, which is why most fixes live in optimization and development.

 If you are unsure where to start, begin with crawlability and indexation.
 When access and rendering are reliable, structural improvements and performance work become easier to measure and maintain.